-In addition, we receive dividends on the shares of Front Yard common stock that we own when Front Yard declares and pays dividends to its holders of common stock.
+In addition, we have historically received dividends on the shares of Front Yard common stock that we own when Front Yard declares and pays dividends to its holders of common stock.
 Upon the declaration of such dividends, we record them as other income.
-The amount of dividends we receive will vary with Front Yard's financial performance, taxable income, liquidity needs and other factors deemed relevant by Front Yard's Board of Directors.
+The amount of dividends we receive will vary with Front Yard's financial performance, taxable income, liquidity needs and other factors deemed relevant by Front Yard's Board of Directors, and commencing in the first quarter of 2020, Front Yard has determined not to pay dividends on its common stock until further notice or until required under REIT qualification rules applicable to Front Yard.
 Lastly, we recognize changes in the fair value of our holdings of Front Yard common stock as other income or loss that will be directly dependent upon fluctuations in the market price of Front Yard's common stock.